vrmaverick/GPU_Tf/README.md

 # GPU_Tf

 If anyone faces the problem i was facing can implement the above lines of code.
-Tensorflow was not recognizing my Desired gpu gpu:1 and was Executing on Integrated GPU by default not even recognizing it.
+Tensorflow was not recognizing my Desired gpu gpu:1 and was executing on Integrated GPU by default, not even recognizing it.
 One can the Activity of GPu while executing the code

 Before Execution follow the steps for installation